 In 2008's Muscle Soreness and Damage and the Repeated Bout Effect, author Ken Nosaka concluded that muscular soreness is in no way, shape or form, a warning indicator to avoid usage of those respective muscles.
 In addition, and maybe more importantly, continuing to use the muscles during the period where the individual is suffering from DOMS has no contribution and zero effect on recovery, and does not exacerbate micro trauma.

-What my friend should do, is legs again, and soon.
 Why?
 First, we know his level of soreness is not a reflection of the actual damage, and his discomfort also is not an accurate representation of his workout efficiency.
-Barring complete immobility or an intolerable level of pain due from DOMS, lifting again would be extremely beneficial.
+(Obviously - Always talk with a doctor if you're concerned about any pain) Barring complete immobility or an intolerable level of pain due from DOMS, lifting again would be extremely beneficial.
 When he first sat down in the booth for our lunch, he seemed to feel (and move) fine.
 It was the 45 minutes seated in a rest position that caused his DOMS to flare up again, and after walking to the parking lot, his soreness subsided, and mobility improved.
 It will do the same for his next workout - those first few reps will be very uncomfortable, but if he can push through, the increased blood flow and transportation of necessary nutrients to his quads and hamstrings will speed up recovery exponentially.
 In addition, it will greatly improve the level of muscular tolerance, which in turn will provide a higher threshold of capacity as he grows stronger, faster, and more explosive during his sessions.
 If he can't do it, at a bare minimum I would still recommend he do an active recovery workout – such as low impact cardio.

 If you really want to dive in deep, here is workout I have designed as the Ultimate DOMS Destroyer!
 Do this work out for 6 - 8 weeks and you will surely destroy your DOMS, and see results.
 I have uploaded it on to Google Sheets with a date log, so make sure to print it out track your progress: